leo-colisson/proof-at-the-end/README.md

 - `end`: put the proof in appendix
 - `all end`: put both the theorem and the proof in appendix
 - `debug`: make sure the proof is written in the main text as well.
 Practical when you write the proof to be able to use synctex (if you use synctex with the proof in appendix, your will be unfortunately moved to a temporary file that this library is using... so **make sure you don't modify the files named like `prattheenddefaultcategory.tex` or all your changes will be lost at the next compilation**!).
-- `one big link`: if you prefer to have a single big link instead of two links (one for the proof one for the page)
+- `one big link`: if you prefer to have a single big link instead of two links (one for the proof, one for the page)
 - `one big link translated=Your translation`: to change/translate the text of the link easily
 - `text proof translated=Your translation`: to change/translate the text of the proof at the end easily
 - `global custom defaults`: empty style that you can modify to change the configuration (globally)